 Knowing what the actual codes are can be kind of confusing when you look into the language involved.
 For that reason, we're going to break each of them down into simpler terms so that you can really come to an understanding.

-This is the National Fire Protection Agency's most common spray booth code, and it does quite a good job at describing how spray booths are designed and then constructed.
-It also covers air flow requirements as well as fire protection.
+This is the National Fire Protection Agency 's most common spray booth code, and it does quite a good job of describing how to spray booths are designed and then constructed.
+It also covers airflow requirements as well as fire protection.